-Reputational risk is the risk that an event or circumstance could adversely impact on the group's reputation including adverse publicity from the activities of legislators, pressure groups and the media.
+Reputational risk is the risk that an event or circumstance could adversely impact the group's reputation.
+Operating as it does in the non-standard market leads to greater scrutiny of the group's activities and any adverse publicity from the activities of legislators, pressure group and the media could potentially have a detrimental impact on the group's sales and collections activities.

 Reputational risk is managed in a number of ways.
-At both group and a divisional level there are dedicated teams and established procedures for dealing with media issues.
-In addition, a pro-active communication programme to foster a better understanding of the group's products is co-ordinated at group level and is targeted at key opinion formers.
+At group level there is a dedicated team and established procedures for dealing with media issues.
+In addition, a pro-active communication programme to foster a better understanding of the group's products is coordinated at group level and is targeted at key opinion formers.

 Both divisions regularly conduct customer satisfaction surveys to ensure that customer's needs are being met and that customers are satisfied with the service they are receiving.
-Customer satisfaction in Home Credit is 95% (2007: 94%) and in Vanquis Bank is 86% (2007: 84%).
+Customer satisfaction in the home credit business is 94% (2008: 95%) and in Vanquis Bank is 86% (2008: 86%).

 Continued investment in a group co-ordinated community programme helps to foster good relations with customers and the areas in which they live.